Deiveson Figueiredo: UFC Flyweight Champion

 Figueiredo faced Joseph Benavidez for the vacant UFC Flyweight Championship at UFC Fight Night 169 on February 29, 2020.
 At the weigh-in, Figueiredo weighed in at 127.5 pounds, 2.5 pounds over the title fight limit.
 As a result, Figueiredo forfeited 30 percent of his purse to Benavidez and wasn't eligible to win the UFC Flyweight championship.
 He won the fight via TKO in round two.

 Figueiredo rematched with Joseph Benavidez for the vacant UFC Flyweight Championship at UFC Fight Night 172 on July 19, 2020.
 On July 11, 2020, Figueiredo tested positive for COVID-19.
 According to his manager, the bout was not yet officially removed and Figueiredo was administered a second COVID-19 test on July 12, 2020, where the result would be back on July 13, 2020, to determined if Figueiredo was free to fight.
 Figueiredo passed multiple COVID-19 tests, clearing him to fight in the main event.
 Figueiredo won the fight via a technical submission in the first round.
 This win earned him the Performance of the Night award.

 As the first fight of his new six-fight contract with the UFC, Figueiredo was scheduled to make his first title defense against former UFC Bantamweight champion Cody Garbrandt on November 21, 2020, at UFC 255.
 However, it was reported on October 2, 2020, that Garbrandt had torn his bicep and was forced to pull out of the contest.
 Figueiredo instead made his first title defense against Alex Perez.
 He won the fight via guillotine choke submission in round one.

 After a successful defence of his title at UFC 255, Figueiredo faced Brandon Moreno at UFC 256.
 This was the UFC's fastest championship turnaround, at 21 days.
-After five rounds of back-and-forth fighting, the fight was declared a majority draw.
-Figueiredo had a point taken from him by referee Jason Herzog in the third round for a low blow: the foul proved crucial as it turned two 48-47 scorecards in his favor into even 47-47 decisions, with the third judge seeing the fight 48-46 for the champion.
+After five rounds of back–and–forth fighting, the fight was declared a majority draw.
+Figueiredo had a point taken from him by referee Jason Herzog in the third round for a low blow: the foul proved crucial as it turned two 48–47 scorecards in his favor into even 47–47 decisions, with the third judge seeing the fight 48-46 for the champion.
+13 out of 27 media outlets scored the bout for Figueiredo while 14 out of the 27 outlets scored the bout as a draw.
 Both men won the Fight of the Night award.

-Title loss
+Title loss and second reign

 Figueiredo then faced Moreno in a rematch on June 12, 2021, at UFC 263.
 He lost the bout and the title via a rear-naked choke submission in round three.